MicrosoftDocs/sdk-api/sdk-api-src/content/richedit/ns-richedit-enprotected.md

 ## -description

-Contains information associated with an <a href="https://msdn.microsoft.com/29c0cb51-675c-44b1-ad45-5f7140ca5675">EN_PROTECTED</a> notification code.
+Contains information associated with an [EN_PROTECTED](https://docs.microsoft.com/en-us/windows/win32/controls/en-protected) notification code.
 A rich edit control sends this notification when the user attempts to edit protected text.

 ## -struct-fields